from £136 /night help Price for guests, Nights

 Availability Your dates are available

 Wake up on the shores of Lough Corrib in this unique home.
 Have morning coffee on the patio while taking in the breath-taking views of islands, mountains and lake.
 Relax and unwind in this tranquil oasis, yet incredibly, you are only 25 mins. drive from the heart of Galway City.
 Take the Row Boat out on the lake for a row around Ballycurrin Bay.
 In the evening enjoy the stunning sunsets and listen to the lapping of the shores.
-On a clear night see the stars like never before given the total lack of light pollution beside the lake!
+On a clear night see the stars like never before due to zero light pollution beside the lake!

 Early Booking Recommended to Avoid Disappointment